curl/everything-curl/http-redirects.md

 These three codes were the only redirect codes in the HTTP/1.0 spec.

-curl however, doesn't remember or cache any redirects at all so to it, there's really no difference between permanent and temporary redirects.
+curl however, does not remember or cache any redirects at all so to it, there's really no difference between permanent and temporary redirects.

 ## Tell curl to follow redirects

-In curl's tradition of only doing the basics unless you tell it differently, it doesn't follow HTTP redirects by default.
+In curl's tradition of only doing the basics unless you tell it differently, it does not follow HTTP redirects by default.
 Use the `-L, --location` to tell it to do that.

 When following redirects is enabled, curl will follow up to 50 redirects by default.
 There's a maximum limit mostly to avoid the risk of getting caught in endless loops.
-If 50 isn't sufficient for you, you can change the maximum number of redirects to follow with the `--max-redirs` option.
+If 50 is not sufficient for you, you can change the maximum number of redirects to follow with the `--max-redirs` option.

 ## GET or POST?

 All three of these response codes, 301 and 302/303, will assume that the client sends a GET to get the new URI, even if the client might have sent a POST in the first request.
-This is important, at least if you do something that doesn't use GET.
+This is important, at least if you do something that does not use GET.

 If the server instead wants to redirect the client to a new URI and wants it to send the same method in the second request as it did in the first, like if